VirtusLab/akka-workshop-client/README.md

 #### Connect and register
 [Presentation](https://slides.com/avasil/asynchronous-programming-in-late-2018-cats-effect/fullscreen#/5)

-All you have to do is change host name to the one provided at the workshop, HTTP skeleton is already provided.
+All you have to do is provide your name and change the host to the one provided at the workshop, HTTP skeleton is already provided.

 Once correctly registered your name should appear at our leader board (at host-name:9000/?mode=remote)